MariusEvans/Auswendig/README.md

 ![GitHub Platform](https://img.shields.io/badge/platform-windows-blue.svg?style=flat-square)

 # Auswendig
 **Licence: Copyright (C) Septemeber 2018, Marius Evans, All Rights Reserved.
-Project Auswendig is property of and written by Marius Evans (mariusevans@outlook.com).
-Reproduction, sale and commerical distribution of this material is strictly forbidden unless prior written permission is obtained from Marius Evans.
 See LICENECE.md for more details.**

 **This project is a work-in-process, I would like feedback.
 All source code is within the "auswendig" folder!**